anaknezeviic/master-rad-esa/README.md

 TAC
 ```

-This provides a regression check that the performance optimizations do not
+The Suffix Array benchmark analysis also verifies that repeat counts remain consistent between the compared implementations.

-change the detected maximal-repeat set.
+This provides a regression check that the performance optimizations do not change the detected maximal-repeat set.

 ---

-# 23. Notes
+# 24. Notes

 The project focuses on exact direct repeats.